Lachlan-Mayne/english-notes/Peter/English.md

 - The goal is to have a lot to say AND to keep writing continuously
 - Even if you aren't sure, just keep writing
 - Topic sentence > Elaboration > Quotes/Techniques
-- For C-range, at least 2 quotes in each paragraph, better to
+- For C-range, at least 2 quotes in each paragraph, better to have 3